rajshekhar-budharam/multi-step-form-with-openapi-intelligence/README.md

 - Create '.env' file and your key with following name to openAI API `VITE_OPENAI_API_KEY=your_key`

 Notes:

 - The app uses a mock submit (`mockSubmit`) to simulate server submission.
 - The OpenAI call is performed from client-side; No real time server is created.
+- I created both (OpenAI API and LLAMA API (Free version)) to use it